CatherineH1/funIHC/README.md

 ## Overview
-This repository contains the code and data for the simulations and benchmark examples described in our paper.
+This repository contains R and MATLAB implementations of funIHC.

-R and MATLAB implementations are provided.
+In addition the data to reproduce some simulations and benchmark examples as described in our paper is provided.

 ## Options
 As described in our paper, we propose three distinct distance metrics for use with